kaushal378/ConnectedCities/README.md

 ## Swagger Link
     UI - http://localhost:8080/swagger-ui.html

+## Logging
+1. Logging has been implemented and SLA and rest input/output logging can be checked in sla.log and rest.log in ./scripts/logs/
+2. In SLA log, it can be verified by checking the ports printed that loadbalancing is working if more than one server for connected-cities microservices.

 ## Assumptions
 1. If input city has space, city name will be provided with %20 in place of space.
 For ex.
 New York should be New%20YORK.